tehckisnow/WakeJS/README.md

 -if command is not found in engine, check game's json "customCommands" (this would force using eval() and pose security problems)<br />
 -organize items in their own global array and sort by itemID? (likely make sorting, finding, and managing inventory easier, may make map less readable)<br />
 -command checker checks all exit names in map? (that's probably unecessary, maybe stratify exits to a master list, like with items)<br />
+-seperate responces ("There doesn't seem to be an exit there.") into a master response list so they can be customized for a given game
+-remove jQuery dependance<br />
+-move instructions(?) and player object to map file(so they can vary depending on game)<br />
+-improve onResize
+-look east
+-upon entering a room, check it's visited property and set to true if undefined.  use description for the first time entering a room and briefDesc for each time after<br />
+-destroyItem();

  <br />
 Commands so far:<br />